|

 particular bell tower.
 Inside there is a famous organ

 from the baroque epoch.
+The sightseeing is

 finished here but if you want to deeply know about